 The Fort George Wright monument tells the story of the fort from its creation in 1895 to its acquisition by the Mukogawa Fort Wright Institute in 1990.
 The Mukogawa Fort Wright Institute has started many initiatives to maintain the historic buildings of the fort.
 The monument serves as a reminder of the base's past.
 However one important element of the story is left out, namely, who was George Wright?

-George Wright, born in Vermont in 1803, joined the US Army in 1822 and fought in the Battle of Veracruz and Molino del Rey during the Mexican-American War.
+Born in Vermont in 1803, Wright joined the US Army in 1822 and fought in the Battle of Veracruz and Molino del Rey during the Mexican-American War.
 In 1858 he was stationed at Fort Walla Walla in Washington Territory during the outbreak of hostilities between US Government forces and the native Yakima, Palouse, Coeur d'Alene, and Spokane tribes.
 The tribes had been faced with increasingly aggressive lists of demands for land and resettlement by government officials.
 Continued encroachment of white settlers on native territory eventually brought tensions to a boiling point, leading to the defeat of Col. Edward Steptoe at the Battle of Tohotonimme near present day Rosalia.
 Steptoe's small unit of soldiers equipped with outdated rifles was battered by native attacks, forcing a hasty retreat to Fort Walla Walla.

-At his camp on "Hangman's Creek" (now called Latah Creek), Col. Wright made harsh demands of his conquered enemies.
-Approaching under the white flag of truce, Wright arrested and summarily executed at least 16 Palouse natives without trial.
-Wright's brutal tactics would earn him the ire of the natives and the appreciation of white settlers, who were all too happy to take advantage of the weakened state of the Indian nations.
+At a camp on Latah Creek, Wright allowed some of his conquered enemies to come into camp to make peace.
+Wright arrested and summarily executed at least 16 of these natives without even the usual pretense of a trial.
+Wright's brutal tactics would earn him the ire of the natives and the appreciation of white settlers, who came to call this tributary of the Spokane River by a new name, Hangman's Creek.